Posts

 Image

 I was at a wedding reception last December, so less than a month ago, when someone asked me where I worked.
 Usually, I get asked what I do for a living.
-And it's easy to say "I have a degree in Nursing".
+It's easy to say "I have a degree in Nursing".
 But this woman asked where I worked.
 I simply said I don't work.
 She didn't believe me.
 She asked if I was being truthful.
 Considering I don't know her very well and primarily know her from the church, I don't know why she would think that I'm lying.
 But I quickly turned things around to ask her where she worked.
 And was asking more questions when the couple came in and so I stopped.
 The question about what to say when people ask what you do for a living is something I've seen asked on the FIRE subreddits.
 So here is my take on it.
 First of all, I try not to talk about work.
 I think some people ask this question just to make conversation and in some cases, it's easy to say "I have a degree in Nursing".
-That tends to move the conv...
+That tends to move the conversa...

 Snow Days when FI/RE'd (Financial Independence Retire Early)